aratakokubun/cursor-hijack/README.md

         connect(mapStateFunc, mapDispatchFunc, mergeFunc, { withRef: true } /*Need option*/)(Component1)
       ```

-2. set more zIndex for true-cursor-overlay than all other components.
+2. Set more zIndex for true-cursor-overlay than all other components.
   This is because all mouse event have to be hooked by true-cursor-overlay, not by other components.